volantvm/volant/README.md

 Volant lets you spin up fully isolated microVMs as easily as running a container — with real kernels, VFIO passthrough, and cloud-init built in.

 Volant turns microVMs into a first-class runtime surface.
-The project ships a control plane, CLI, and agent that speak a common plugin manifest so teams can run secure, stateful workloads without stitching together networking, scheduling, and lifecycle plumbing themselves.
+The project ships a control plane, CLI, and agent that speak a common image manifest so teams can run secure, stateful workloads without stitching together networking, scheduling, and lifecycle plumbing themselves.

 Runtime-specific behavior lives in signed manifests and their associated artifacts.
-The core engine stays lean while plugin authors ship the kernels/initramfs overlays and workload processes their runtime requires.
+The core engine stays lean while image authors ship the kernels/initramfs overlays and workload processes their runtime requires.
 Operators decide which manifests to install and must reference one whenever a VM is created.

-Together with fledge — the artifact builder — Volant provides a complete solution for building and deploying microVM's with custom applications embedded in initramfs, or with the regular OCI images we are familiar with.
+Together with fledge — the artifact builder — Volant provides a complete solution for building and deploying microVMs with custom applications embedded in initramfs, or with the regular OCI images we are familiar with.

 Cloud-init support makes Volant ideal for dev sandboxes, while VFIO passthrough allows for isolation of GPU and AI workloads.